connor11528/Learn-Redux-Starter-Files/learn-redux/readme.md

 - Reducers update state.
 Create reducer for every piece of state.

+- Every reducer is fired when actions happen.
+Every reducer runs every time there is an action, whether something changes the state is up to you.

+- In react dev tools you can select a component and run `$r.store.getState()` to investigate it's current state.

 ## Running

 First `npm install` to grab all the necessary dependencies.